wolcn/memorydb-crossplane/README.md

 There is a option to save a connection secret here also, but nothing happens so this too appears to be a work in progress.

 **7**\
-Clusters do not have to have security groups, subnet groups, parameter groups or ACLs - default subnet groups, parameter groups and ACLs will be used if these are not defined while the cluster will be created without a security group; what will cause errors is referring to non-existent objects.
+Clusters do not need to have security groups, subnet groups, parameter groups or ACLs defined - default subnet groups, parameter groups and ACLs will be used if these are not defined while the cluster will be created without a security group; what will cause errors during reconciliation is referring to non-existent objects.

-The default ACL is called `openAccess`, which is probably not a good idea, even in a devolopment environment.
+The default ACL is called `openAccess` and provides unrestricted access, which is probably not a good idea even in a devolopment environment.

 The cluster endpoint and ARN values are stored as key/value fields in the status section of the Crossplane Cluster object so will need to be extracted using e.g. `kubectl` and `jq`.

-This is another place where it feels a little unfinished - for example RDS instances provisioned by Crossplane store endpoint details in a single secret.
+This is another place where it feels a little unfinished - for example RDS instances provisioned by Crossplane store endpoint and account details in a single secret.

 The cluster endpoint of a MemoryDB cluster called `memorydb-cluster` (the name used in the demo stack) can for example be retrieved using the following command:
 > `kubectl get cluster.memorydb.aws.upbound.io/memorydb-cluster -o json | jq -r '.status.atProvider.clusterEndpoint[].address'`

 ## Backups
-MemoryDB has fairly basic backup - automatic snapshots that are taken once every 24 hours and can be retained for up to 35 day, and manual backups that can be retained for as long as required.
+MemoryDB has fairly basic backup - automatic snapshots that are taken once every 24 hours and can be retained for up to 35 days, and manual backups that can be retained for as long as required.
 There does not appear to be any form of so called point-in-time-recovery available.

 For the demo stack, automated backups are enabled and retention is set to 7 days.